Iris Investigate User Guide¶

 The Visualization Data Panel is a visual representation of connections between domains in the Pivot Engine.
 It depicts domains as blue nodes; the legend in the upper left shows the color-coding for the others.
 A domain can either be a larger or normal sized dot.
 The larger dots represent domains with high domain risk scores of 70 or higher.
 The legend also shows how many instances there are for each field in the graph.
 Select Edit Fields to choose up to 4 fields (plus domain) to view.

 Double-clicking a domain or IP address node makes it the current domain and populates all domain-centric panels.
 When you hover over a node on the graph, that node and those directly connected to it are highlighted.
-Zoom in and out on the graph, and drag an item in the Force layout in order to put the most interesting data in the center.
+Zoom in and out on the graph, and drag an item in the Force layout to put the most interesting data in the center.

-The Link Degree slider in the lower-right lets you filter out data that either have too many or too few connections.
+The Link Degree slider in the lower-right lets you filter out data that have too many or too few connections.

 Node inspector¶